-Operating Method Result Effect Running the engine below 3,000 rpm for more than 30% of the time so the engine does not warm up.
-Frequent starting and stopping without allowing the engine to warm up.
-Water condenses in the engine and mixes with the oil, resulting in a milky appearance.
-Unburned fuel mixes with the oil, increasing the volume of oil.
+Operating Method Result Effect Running the engine below 3,000 rpm for more than 30% of the time so the engine does not warm up. • Water condenses in the engine and mixes with the oil, resulting in a milky appearance.
 The engine oil deteriorates, becomes less efficient as a lubricant, and causes an engine malfunction.
+Frequent starting and stop- ping without allowing the engine to warm up. • Unburned fuel mixes with the oil, increasing the vol- ume of oil.